 Previous Academic History

-2003: Research Staff, Neuroinformatics, ETH (Zurich) / University of Zurich
+2003: Visiting Researcher, Institute of Neuroinformatics, ETH (Zurich) / University of Zurich

 1989-1992: BA, Mathematics, University of Cambridge

-I am a mathematical modeller with a background in mathematics and artificial intelligence.
-I moved into the life sciences in 2007 to study diversity.
-My work focusses on developing the connections between different fields that use diversity measures, from the level of the transcript to the ecosystem, and the underlying mathematics.
+I am a modeller with a background in artificial intelligence.
+I moved into the life sciences in 2007 to model the antigenic relationship between viruses.
+Now my work primarily focusses on developing the connections between different fields that use diversity measures, from the level of the transcript to the ecosystem, and the underlying mathematics.

 On the application side, much of my work is on how to measure similarity of individuals, and how to integrate this into diversity measures.
 I have a particular focus on antigenic similarity of viruses, especially foot-and-mouth disease and flu, where I work on the relationship between their genotypic and phenotypic evolution.
 This has applications in vaccine selection, which is a diversity-related problem, in this case one of maximising the diversity of viruses covered by a specific vaccine.